Publishing Machines Workshop

 Nowadays, the free software movement and the diversity of open source tools encourage designers, artists and developers to question the nature of the tool they are using and its place in their creative process.
 They are invited to learn, modify and create their own tools.
 Creating tools forms an integral part in the work of a graphic designer.
 The tool shapes the work.
 Can we imagine new kind of publishing tools that change the way we present our works, create printed matter and more?

-In the same way, the participants will be invited to imagine and prototype a new publishing tool.
-The tool should offer new kinds of interactions and revolutionize the publication process.
+In the same way, the participants were invited to imagine and prototype new and open source publishing tool.
+The tools created there offered new kinds of interactions and revolutionized the publication process.

 “22.
 Make your own tools.
 Hybridize your tools in order to build unique things.
 Even simple tools that are your own can yield entirely new avenues of exploration.
 Remember, tools amplify our capacities, so even a small tool can make a big difference.”